alexander-kastil/az-204/Labs/05/readme.md

     1. In the **Registry name** text box, give your registry a globally unique name.

         >  **Note**: The blade will automatically check the name for uniqueness and inform you if you're required to choose a different name.
+Please use lowercase characters.

     1. Leave the **Subscription** text box set to its default value.